ryanfortner/ryanfortner.github.io/docs/about-me.md

 # About Me

 Hello, I'm Ryan, I am a Linux programmer and open-sourcerer.
-I like to experiment with low-level programming as well as arm computing, expecially single-board computers like the Raspberry Pi and others.
-I also like to program in BASH and python.
+I like to experiment with several programming language, but I mostly use bash and c.
+I'm also interested in arm computing, expecially single-board computers like the Raspberry Pi and others.

 My distro of choice is Debian, but I am a huge fan of Manjaro and Arch Linux even though I'm a beginner to them!